Table of Contents

 SMART stands for Self-Monitoring, Analysis, and Reporting Technology.
-By checking the drive's SMART attributes, it can help to detect whether the problematic device is damaged, or how severely it is damaged.
+Checking a drive’s SMART attributes, it can help you determine whether a drive is damaged as well as assessing the extent of the problem.

 This is how to check a hard drive SMART status:

 Step 1.
-Press Windows + X keys to open Windows Command Prompt as administrator.
+Press Windows + X keys to open the Quick Links menu, then select Command Prompt (Admin).

 Step 2.
 Type wmic diskdrive get status, and hit Enter.

 Step 3.
 The command returns four different statuses: "OK", "Bad", "Unknown", and "Caution".

-- Caution: It suggests the hard drive corruptions at a high level, it's better to take the disk for repair.
+- Caution: Suggests that the hard drive corruptions are quite bad.
+In this instance, it's best to take the disk in for repair

-Bad sectors are not as horrible as you think unless they are spreading all over the hard disk.
-We often use the Windows DiskPart utility to check and repair some file system corruptions and hard disk bad sectors, and it's worth a try when facing a majority of hard drive inaccessibility issues.
+Bad sectors are not as horrible as you might think unless they are spread out across the hard disk.
+We often use the Windows DiskPart utility to check and repair file system corruption and hard disk bad sectors.
+It’s a good tool and well worth trying for the majority of hard drive inaccessibility issues.